early-dew/voice-notes/README.md

 Organize your notes as needed by drag and drop.

 ### Managing Categories
+Create categories by sating New Category ...
-Create, edit, and delete categories to organize your notes efficiently.
+Edit and delete categories to organize your notes efficiently.
 Assign colors to categories for easy identification.

 ### Voice Transcription